 - You could end up with points on your driving license

 - If you’re already disqualified from driving, riding a non-complying eBike could see you being arrested

 - An accident leading to a fatality could see you being jailed for up to 14 years

-To be sure you don’t inadvertently fall foul of eBike conversion kits laws, it’s best to buy your conversion kit from a reputable company.
+To ensure you don’t inadvertently fall foul of eBike conversion kit laws, buying your conversion kit from a reputable company is best.
 Not complying with UK eBike laws can have some serious consequences, however, the reality is that these laws are difficult to police.
 Selecting the Swytch Kit to convert your bicycle will see you safely staying on the right side of the law.